boscoh/inmembrane/docs/inmembrane.markdown

 ### Gram-negative protocol

+In addition to the Gram-positive surface proteins protocol, have also implemented a protocol for collating subcellular localization and inner membrane topology predictions for Gram-negetive bacterial proteomes.

 >__TODO__

 BOMP, TMB-HUNT, TMBETADISC-RBF, SignalP, TatFind (Rose et al, 2002), LipoP (with additional detection of Asp+2 inner membrane retention signal), TMHMM.

-Optionally TMB-HUNT (Garrow et al, 2005) as an additional outer membrane ß-barrel classifier, and TMBETA-NET can be used to predict the number (and location) of transmembrane strands for these outer membrane proteins.
+Optionally TMB-HUNT (Garrow et al, 2005) can be used as an additional outer membrane ß-barrel classifier, and TMBETA-NET can be used to predict the number (and location) of transmembrane strands for these outer membrane proteins.
 These predictors are turned off by default since in practise we found the BOMP classification more reliable, and the TMBETA-NET (Gromiha et al, 2004) strand predictions prone to false positives for multidomain outer membrane proteins containing both a ß-barrel and an additional soluble domain.

 ### Future protocols